UoMMIB/sbc-assembly/README.md

 currently with a default of `LCR`, may also be updated.

 2. Ensure that all necessary source plates are in the `data/plates` directory.
+This is a key *issue*: SYNBIOCHEM have never managed to develop a searchable database of plates and samples, therefore any plasmids, parts, dominoes, primers, etc. required for assembly need to be specified, along with their well location, in csv files in this directory.
 Plates that are required include those containing plasmid parts (i.e. individual parts within the plasmids, typically that which is returned from Twist), and those containing primers (these primers are *not* held in ICE, and must be